eclipse-archived/smarthome/docs/documentation/development/bindings/xml-reference.md

 Specific services or bindings require usually a configuration to be operational in a meaningful way.
 To visualize or validate concrete configuration properties, configuration descriptions should be provided.
 All available configuration descriptions are accessible through the `org.eclipse.smarthome.config.core.ConfigDescriptionRegistry` service.

 Although configuration descriptions are usually specified in a declarative way (as described in this section), they can also be provided as `org.eclipse.smarthome.config.core.ConfigDescriptionProvider`.
 Any `ConfigDescriptionProvider`s must be registered as service at the *OSGi* service registry.
 The full Java API for configuration descriptions can be found in the Java package `org.eclipse.smarthome.config.core`.
+In addition to this there is a `org.eclipse.smarthome.config.core.validation.ConfigDescriptionValidator` that can be used to validate a set of configuration parameters against their declarations in the configuration description before the the actual configuration is updated with the new configuration parameters.

 Configuration descriptions must be placed as XML file(s) (with the ending `.xml`) in the bundle's folder `/ESH-INF/config/`.